Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Conclusions

-In this paper, we have only focused on a class of rate-1 convolutional codes.
-Its significance is mainly as component codes in concatenated coding schemes, such as turbo coding.
-Actually the encoding-decoding duality derived in this paper can also be applied to other codes and other applications.
+In this paper, we have only focused on a class of convolutional codes, named rate-1 binary code.
+It is significant as component codes in concatenated coding schemes, such as turbo coding.
+Also, the linear presentation of MAP decoding derived in this paper can also be applied to other codes and other applications.
 For example, the transmission of digital signals in the presence of inter-symbol interference (ISI) can also be represented by a convolutional encoding process.
-The channel transfer function of a ISI channel can be represented by a rate-1 convolutional encoder.
-Thus the encoding-decoding duality properties can also be directly applied to facilitate the MAP channel detection in ISI channels.
-With the logarithm of the soft symbol estimates of ISI channel outputs as the input to the dual encoder, the output of dual encoder will produce the MAP detection output of ISI channels.
-Similarly, these duality properties should exist for other linear codes, which can be represented by a trellis diagram.
+The channel transfer function of an ISI channel can be represented by a rate-1 convolutional encoder.
+Thus the linear presentation of decoding can also be applied to facilitate the MAP channel detection in ISI channels.
+Similarly, these properties should exist for other linear codes that are amenable to representation by a trellis diagram.
+We will discuss these in the next series papers.